updates / code patches

 In our demo, the player has a sword that attacks the enemy.

-The sword has a HitArea2D node as a child of the Sprite2D node.
-This way, the hit box rotates with the sprite when the attack animation plays.
+You can see in the scene tree that Sword2D has a HitArea2D node (with a custom icon!) as a child of the Sprite2D node.
+This way, the hitbox rotates with the sprite when the attack animation plays.

 class_name HitArea2D extends Area2D